FroeMic/TUM-IN-POM/1-lectures/12-estimation-and-scheduling.md

 ##### 1. Activities don't finish early

+* Tendency that **one expands the scope** of the task to fill the estimated time
+* Parkinson's Law: _Work expands so as to fill the time available for its completion._

 ##### 2. Lateness is passed down in the schedule

+* Because traditional plans are activity based, they focus on the dependencies between activities
+* Things start early only if EVERYTHING goes right.
+But the start late if anything goes wrong.
+  * An **early** start of an activity does **require a combination of dependencies** to go well.
+  * A **late** start of an activity does only **require one dependency** to be late.

 ##### 3. Activities are not independent